Curriculum to GCSE

 Although we gain outstanding public exam results, the real focus is on teaching beyond the syllabus, and the formation of habits of mind for life.
 In the Sixth Form this philosophy takes on new and powerful expression.

-- All pupils study four subjects in the Lower Sixth and at least three subjects to A Level in the Upper Sixth.
-(Pupils sit AS Level exams in unreformed, legacy subjects (see below) in the summer of the Lower Sixth.
-Pupils taking reformed, linear subjects (see below) sit an internal exam in the summer of the Lower Sixth; pupils do not take an AS Level exam in these subjects, even if they are dropping the subject at the end of the Lower Sixth.)
+- All pupils study four subjects in the Lower Sixth and at least three subjects to A Level (or Pre-U in History and Modern Foreign Languages from September 2018) in the Upper Sixth.
+(All A Levels are now reformed, linear courses.
+Pupils sit an internal exam in the summer of the Lower Sixth; pupils do not take an AS Level exam in these subjects, even if they are dropping the subject at the end of the Lower Sixth).

 - Sixth Formers enjoy a bespoke curriculum with the timetable being freshly constructed each year around the academic wishes of the pupils.